 Care at home can be appropriate for people who cannot travel easily but who require less care, such as those who can transfer from bed to a chair or from a chair to a toilet.
 However, family members or friends must be willing to participate in the rehabilitation process.
 Providing rehabilitation at home with the help of family members is highly desirable, but it can be physically and emotionally taxing for all involved.
 Sometimes a visiting physical therapist or occupational therapist can help with home care.

-Many nursing homes have less intensive rehabilitation programs, which are better suited to people less able to tolerate therapy, such as frail or older people.
+Many nursing homes have less intensive rehabilitation programs than rehabilitation centers.
+Less intensive programs are better suited to people less able to tolerate therapy, such as frail or older people.

 Regardless of the severity of the disability or the skill of the rehabilitation team, the final outcome of rehabilitation depends on the person's motivation.
 Some people delay recovery to gain attention from family members or friends.

 Last full review/revision March 2014 by Alex Moroz, MD, FACP